maJuke/JavaCode_testTask/README.md

 1. DB Postgres
 2. Back-End server on Spring Boot

-To build this project, need to type in the command "docker-compose build".
-To get the project up: "docker-compose up".
+To build this project, need to type in the command "**docker-compose build**".
+To get the project up: "**docker-compose up**".
 Need docker engine to work.
 Docker compose consists of Postgres image, back-end image and PgAdmin image to gain access to BD through web.

 Possible urls to play around the project: